andrewdmullen/andrewdmullen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome, I am a research engineer with a focus on developing imaging, sensing and robotic systems for exploration.
-I have over a decade of experience on NASA and NSF-funded ocean and planetary science projects.
-My background includes work managing full projects lifecycle from instrument design and fabrication through logistics and field deployment — with missions ranging from Antarctic ice shelves, to deep-sea brine pools, to tropical coral reefs.
+Welcome, I am a research engineer with over a decade of experience advancing imaging, sensing, and robotics on NASA and NSF projects.
+My skill set combines optics and computer vision with embedded systems engineering to develop tools for exploration and perception in challenging environments.
+My background includes work managing full project lifecycles from instrument design and fabrication through logistics and field deployment — with missions ranging from Antarctic ice shelves, to deep-sea brine pools, to tropical coral reefs.

 <!---
 Welcome, I am a research engineer with a focus on developing imaging, sensing and robotic systems for exploration.
 I have a background working with interdisciplinary teams to build and deploy instruments in a variety of challenging polar and marine environments -- from Antarctic ice shelves to deep sea brine pools.